The GCC member states are in the process of developing a broad framework for the introduction of VAT.

 The GCC member states are in the process of developing a broad framework for the introduction of Value Added Tax (“VAT”).
 The framework agreement will set out the underlying principles of VAT laws for the six GCC countries, with the likelihood that there will be areas where member states will have some flexibility to determine their own requirements.

-The framework agreement is in the process of being finalised and we expect that there will be an announcement shortly, followed by the release of VAT legislation in every GCC member.
+The framework agreement is in the process of being finalised and we expect that there will be an announcement by the end of 2016, followed by the release of VAT legislation in every GCC member state.

 The proposed implementation date of VAT across the GCC is 1 January 2018.